Day Two – Churches, Cats & Cocktails

 This place is stunning.
 It even has 13 of its own Geese in honour of Saint Eulalia whose body lies in the cathedral crypt.
 You can find these outside in the cloister courtyard.
 Being a church admission is obviously free but we always make sure we throw a few euro into a donation box.

 We finished off our afternoon of sightseeing with two other places we had not yet been to during past visits to Barcelona.
 The first would be the incredible mural ‘The World Begins With Every Kiss‘.
 Made up of thousands of photos of locals and unveiled for the 300th anniversary of Catalonia Day.
-We actually got lost looking for this, we pinged it with Google maps and for some reason it took us into some random side street nowhere near where we needed to be.
+We actually got lost looking for this, we pinged it with Google maps and for some reason it took us into a random side street nowhere near where we needed to be.

 We took to the internet once more and after some digging we found its true location.
 Guess where it was ?
 Very close to Barcelona Cathedral, it had been under our nose all the time.
 The mural actually stands in a small square called Plaça d’Isidre Nonell.
 So if you do want to visit this piece of art make a note of this.